Change Control Process: A Step-by-Step Guide to Managing Project Changes Efficiently

 Table of Contents

 Change is imperative for any growing business.
 Making necessary changes is significant for any project to be successful.
 However, not all changes in a project are the same.
-Some changes can be due to employee absenteeism while others may be requested.
-Regardless of the nature of the changes it should be managed, analyzed then approved or rejected.
+Some changes can be due to employee absenteeism, while others may be requested.
+Regardless of the nature of the changes, it should be managed, analyzed, and then approved or rejected.

 To handle all these variables you will need a change control process in place.
+According to the project management body of knowledge (PMBOK), a formal change control process is the authoritative standard for defining and managing changes within project management.
 Let’s get into detail about why a change control process is essential for your business.

 Change control in project management is a critical process and each potential change has to be evaluated in relation to its impact on: